Hypoplastic Left Heart Syndrome (HLHS): Information on Causes, Diagnosis & Treatments

-Hypoplastic left heart syndrome (HLHS) is a rare heart birth defec, which means taht the child was born with the condition involving a critically underdeveloped left side of the heart.
-The syndrome limits the heart’s ability to pump blood throughout the body, causing the right side of the heart to overwork when pumping blood to the lungs and eventually out to the body.
+Hypoplastic left heart syndrome (HLHS) is a rare heart birth defect, which means that the child was born with the condition involving a critically underdeveloped left side of the heart.
+The syndrome limits the heart's ability to pump blood throughout the body, causing the right side of the heart to overwork when pumping blood to the lungs and eventually out to the body.

 Upon observation of the newborn, the child often appears healthy even though they are suffering from hypoplastic left heart syndrome.
 However, the condition is often identified through early diagnosis during pregnancy.
 Other times, the symptoms develop quickly in the first hours or days of the child's new life.

 Scientists have yet to understand why the hearts of many babies do not develop normally.
 The underdevelopment on the left side of the heart typically occurs in the first two months of pregnancy.
 According to statistics maintained by the American Heart Association, approximately 16 out of every 10,000 babies are born with the hypoplastic left heart syndrome birth defect, where boys tend to be more at risk for developing the syndrome than girls.
 Additionally, most infants with the condition were born with other n